Justrygh/GPS/Readme.md

  * 3. Create a Project that will contain all the Layers.
 Convert a folder with CSV files into One KML file containing all the details of the CSV files.

+**********Pacman Project**********
+This project represents a Pacman Game where you can import a CSV file with Pacmans and Fruits details, you can create a new Game in the GUI by placing a Pacmans and Fruits where ever you like in the map and you can save the Game to a new CSV file.

+In the project you can see the:
+ * 1. pacmans Path represented in Lines.

+ * 2. Simulation in real-time where each Pacman is located.

+ * 3. Import to a KML file and see as well in Google-Earth each Pacman location in real-time.
+(Represents in TimeSpan)

+ShortestPathAlgo:
+Calculates the Shortest Time when all the Pacmans will eat all the fruits.

+Map:
+Picture of Ariel University map, Convert points to Pixel from GPS and vice-versa.

+Path:
+Saves each Pacman path to eat the nearest Fruit in the shortest time.

+Game:
+Collection of Pacmans and Fruits

+MyFrame:
+The main GUI that represents the GAME, includes all the classes Functions and methods inside.
+In this class, you can import a game, export a new game, and create a new game.

+Path2kml:
+Converts the Game GUI from CSV file to KML file in order to view it in Google-Earth.

 **In order to know what each class/function purpose is, I suggest you to look over at our JAVA DOC which explains everything into specific details.**